Inheritors (comics): Spider-Verse

-Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) finds Karn as his new team (Spider-Man Noir, Six Arm Spider-Man, Spider-Monkey, Spider-Bitch and Assassin Spider-Man) ambushes him on the Cyborg Spider-Man's Earth-2818.
-Karn is unaffected by their weapons, and they escape when Karn's brother and sister Brix and Bora arrive.
-Karn goes into another multiverse to kill an alternate Ai Apaec.
+Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) finds Karn as his new team (Spider-Man Noir, Six Arm Spider-Man, Spider-Monkey, Ashley Barton, and Assassin Spider-Man) ambushes him on the Cyborg Spider-Man's Earth-2818.
+Karn is unaffected by their weapons, and they escape when Karn's siblings Brix and Bora arrive.
+Karn goes into another universe to kill Ai Apaec.

-Morlun travels to Earth-31411 and encounters Aaron Aikman.
-He then goes to Earth-51412, where he absorbs Patton Parnell's life force.

-Morlun kills the local Spider-Man and his teammates Iceman and Firestar on Earth-1983.
-On Earth-999, Bora and Brix kill Spider-Cat.
-Daemos kills Spider-Man and several animalistic inhabitants of Counter-Earth on Earth-7891.

-Daemos arrives in Eastern Europe to target Kaine Parker, and Old Man Spider-Man, Spider-Man of Earth-70105, and Spider-Woman of Earth-65 appear.
-He breaks the spine of Spider-Man of Earth-70105, and the others escape through a portal.
-Verna takes her Hounds Sable, Fireheart, and Kravinoff, Puma, and Kraven the Hunter out to hunt, and Morlun is furious that Daemos was hunting on Earth-616.
+Verna takes the Hounds out to hunt, and Morlun is furious that Daemos was hunting on Earth-616.
 Solus reminds them that he knows where the Bride, the Other, and the Scion are, and about a prophecy which will doom the Inheritors.
 Morlun says that he wants to be his father's chosen heir; the Great Web is his legacy and obligation.
 Solus says that the Web is all things and everywhere, and their kingdom makes them inheritors of all creation.